JameelIzzudeen/shopehunt-fyp/README.md

 ## How to Run

+1. Import the .sql file to your database. (ex: phpmyadmin).
+2. Change the configuration in connect-example.php to your localhost/server and rename it to connect.php.
+3. Modify the BASE_URL in environment.ts (.prod.ts if deploying in android) to your backend url.
-1. Open a terminal in the project root directory
+4. Open a terminal in the project root directory
-2. Install dependencies:
+5. Install dependencies:
     ```bash
     npm install
-3. Then run:
+6. Then run:
     ```bash
     ionic serve